anselanza/Node-Leap-MIDI/README.md

 *A NodeJS server converting Leap Motion input to MIDI*

 ![Screenshot](leap-midi-gif.gif)

-*Simple demo in of the script in action - see the video (with sound) at https://vimeo.com/182820680*
+*Simple demo - see the video (with sound) at https://vimeo.com/182820680*

 This nifty little server turns your Leap Motion controller into a MIDI instrument or controller.
 I've used it successfully with Ableton Live 9, but should work pretty well for a variety of MIDI-based applications.